-When we recently benchmarked one of our WordPress sites, it was capable of delivering the site’s home page 5,145 times per second with a simulated load of 100 simultaneous users (equivalent to an average time per request of 0.194 milliseconds).
+When we benchmarked one of our WordPress sites, it was capable of delivering the site’s home page 5,145 times per second with a simulated load of 100 simultaneous users (equivalent to an average time per request of 0.194 milliseconds).
 When the load was increased to 1,000 simultaneous users, the server was still capable of maintaining a sub-millisecond response time (0.599ms), delivering the home page 1,670 times per second.

-- Planned downtime is usually limited to mandatory server reboots following patching.
+- Planned downtime is usually limited to occasional server reboots following kernel patching.
 Reboots usually take about 30 seconds and are typically carried out at around 2am.